Techno-Hwizrdry/get_assignment/README.md

 `./get_assignment.sh 5 /path/of/desired/directory`

-If a destination directory is not supplied, then this script will extract the assignment distro it's current directory.
+If a destination directory is not supplied, then this script will extract the assignment distro to it's current directory.